rusthon/Rusthon/README.md

 arguments.
 This adds some overhead each time the function is called, and will generally be about 15 times slower than normal Python.
-When performance is a concern you can decorate functions that need to be fast with @fastdef, or use the `with fastdef:` with statement.
+When performance is a concern you can decorate functions that need to be fast with `@fastdef`, or use the `with fastdef:` with statement.
 Note that functions that do not have arguments are always fast.
-Using fastdef will make each call to your function 100 times faster, so if you call the same function many times in a loop, it is a good idea to decorate it with @fastdef.
+Using fastdef will make each call to your function 100 times faster, so if you call the same function many times in a loop, it is a good idea to decorate it with `@fastdef`.

 Example::